Articles in this section

 2. Once you are on the extensions page, a list of all of the extensions installed will appear

-3. Find the ActivTrak extension and click the blue toggle button once to disable and one more to re-enable
+3. Find the ActivTrak extension and click the blue toggle button once to disable and once more to re-enable

 chrometroubleshooting-3.gif

-Best Practice: It is always advisable to check and ensure that the Chrome browser version is up to date.
+Best Practice: It is always advisable to ensure the Chrome browser version is up to date.
 This will keep the browser running smoothly!

-After trying these steps, if you are still running into issues please reach out to ActivTrak Support for further assistance.
-Please note: ActivTrak provides limited support for ChromeOS.
+After trying these steps, if you are still encountering issues, please contact ActivTrak Support for further assistance.
+ActivTrak provides limited support for ChromeOS.

 Was this article helpful?